Today, attracting modern clients involves storytelling and, in many cases, establishing a highly personalized brand.

 Storytelling has become hype, but it’s an essential part of developing a personal brand.
 That’s because people prefer to buy from people they know, like, and trust rather than from businesses.

 When you use storytelling in your marketing, you may assist your audience form an emotional bond with you.
 Telling your followers a narrative that they can relate to helps them understand who you are and why you’re so passionate about your message.
+Additionally, storytelling helps you to connect more with your followers and lead to gaining more followers.

 Your fans will come to you if you are authentic and have a strong point of view, but it will be your expertise that will keep them coming back.
 That’s why focusing on a specific freelancing niche and honing your professional skills is a good idea.